HugoTigre/roms-curator/README.md

 Possible usages might include:

-1. As an Application to create a new ROM Set separating working and non-working ROMs (inluding CHDs)
+1. As an Application to create a new ROM Set separating working and non-working ROMs (including CHDs)

 1. As a Library if you want to categorize your entire collection and do with it what you will.